eplejuice/Project/README.md

 # Project in IMT3005 Infrastrtucture as Code 2018

-## Demonstrate improved security for sensitive data withnew support in Puppet Platform 6
+## Demonstrate improved security for sensitive data with new support in Puppet Platform 6

 - Martin Brådalen (github: eplejuice)
 - Per-Kristian K. Buer (github: CelebornBrian)